Sir Charles Gairdner Hospital Emergency Department Redevelopment

 Current works

-From 11 March to late April, access to the Green Lifts from the ground floor will be temporality closed while a new access way is established.
+From March to late 2025, access to the Green Lifts from the ground floor will be temporality closed while a new access way is established and external walkway canopy constructed.

 Current changes to access are listed below: